-They can take the test any time after finishing driver’s ed.
-Both the 6 hours of driving and the 30 hour online class must be completed.
+Students can take the driving test any time after completing both the 6 hours of driving and the 30 hour online class.

 Ten and Two Driving offers the state driving test for an additional $30.

-- Students will be in the same car as with driver's ed and will take the test with Mr. Smaltz.
+Students will be in the same car and will take the test with Mr. Smaltz.

 Students can also take the driving test at the BMV but must wait until they are eligible for a driver’s license (16 years and 90 days old).